pivotal/docs-tas-adapter/install.md

 1. Determine the external IP address to be used for ingress to your cluster.
 This step varies depending on the IaaS used to provision your cluster.

-   For clusters that support LoadBalancer services, you can obtain the external IP address of the LoadBalancer Service.
+   For clusters that support LoadBalancer services, you can obtain the external IP address of the LoadBalancer Service that is associated with Contour's Envoy proxy.
+The Namespace for this service will typically be either `tanzu-system-ingress` or `projectcontour` depending on how Contour was installed.

     ```bash
-    kubectl get service envoy -n projectcontour -ojsonpath='{.status.loadBalancer.ingress[*].ip}'
+    kubectl -n tanzu-system-ingress get service envoy -ojsonpath='{.status.loadBalancer.ingress[*].ip}'
     ```

    > **Note:** If you are using a cluster deployed on AWS, your LoadBalancer has a DNS name instead of an IP address.